 Table Of Contents

-Step 3: Now the “Browse templates” window is opened.
+Now, the “Browse templates” window is opened.

-Step 4: On the left side, you can find the ‘Free’ in the blue button.
-Under each category different templates are available.
-You can find the “Contract templates” under the category ‘Contract’ and ‘Legal’.
-There are 120+ different contract templates are available in the Legal and Contract category.
+4. On the left side, the ‘Free’ is in the blue button.
+Under each category, different templates are available.
+You can find the “Contract templates” under the ” Legal’.
+Check out the screenshot below.

-Under each category of Contract, Legal Assignments, Legal Deeds, Legal incorporation, Legal templates, you can find most of the Contract templates.
-You can access these premium templates by paying just only $1.99.
+Under each category of Contract, Legal Assignments, Legal Deeds, Legal incorporation, and Legal templates, you can find most of the Contract templates.
+You can access these premium templates by paying just $1.99.

-Note: If you want to translate the document to another language, Just click ‘Tools’ and select ‘Translate a document.’
+Note: If you want to translate the document to another language, click ‘Tools’ and select ‘Translate a document.’
 The translate document window will pop up on your screen.
 Choose a language you want to translate and select the ‘Translate’ blue button.
 The Contract template is translated into your language.

 How to create a Contract template in Google Docs from a third-party source?

-Step 1: Open Google Docs and sign in to your account.
+1. Open Google Docs and sign in to your account.

-Step 2: Create a blank Document.
+2. Create a blank Document.

-Step 3: Search for “Contract Template” on the web browser and select your desired template from the search results.
+3. Search for “Contract Template” on the web browser and select your desired template from the search results.

 Note: If you found the Contract template in PDF format, you can easily make it editable in Google Docs.
 Upload your PDF template in your “Google Drive” and click open with ‘Google Docs.’
 Now your Contract template is ready to edit.

-Step 5:You can then decide on requiring or you can delete or edit whatever is not relevant to your Contract.
+5. You can then decide on requiring or you can delete or edit whatever is not relevant to your Contract.
 You can customize the font style, font size, and colors using the menu bar at the top of the screen.

-Note: Make sure you have the basic information in your Contract template in Google Docs such as
+Note: Make sure you have the basic information in your Contract template in Google Docs, such as

 - O objective to create a legal contract